oceanobservatories/ooicgsn-data-tools/data_reviews/README.md

 ```

 Put the `ooinet.credentials.mat` file in your Matlab path (best option is the
-Matlab home directory) and it will be available for use any time you want to
+Matlab home directory as it is on the Matlab path by default) and it will be
-access the OOI M2M API without having to put your credentials actually into the
+available for use any time you want to access the OOI M2M API.
+The code uses
-code.
+these credentials to get together the requests and the pull annotations.